aarnif/restaurant-page/README.md

 ## Features

 - Contains a home page with information about the restaurant.
-- Contains a menu page with the restaurant's menu.
+- Contains a menu page with the restaurant's menu with filtering for different dishes.
 - Contains a contact page with the restaurant's contact information.

 ## Live Preview